 Earth to Sky Park

-“The Earth to Sky Park will be a destination point for visitors who are interested in learning about the world we live in, from the earth to the sky.” —Earth to Sky Park
+“The Earth to Sky Park will be a destination point for visitors who are interested in learning about the world we live in, from the earth to the sky.”Mayland Earth to Sky Park

-The centerpiece of the park, the Bare Dark Sky Observatory currently provides hands-on learning to Mayland Community College students, as well as being open to the public by reservation.
-The observatory gives community members an opportunity to experience the wonders of the universe at the first International Dark-Sky Association (IDA)-certified Star Park in the Southeast.
+The centerpiece of the park, the Bare Dark Sky Observatory, provides hands-on learning to Mayland Community College students.
+It’s also open to the public for two-hour blocks by reservation.
+Its elevation offers 360-degree views of the surrounding mountains and the sky above.
+Observatory managers assist community members as they experience the wonders of the universe here, at the first International Dark-Sky Association (IDA)-certified Star Park in the Southeast.

 66 Energy Exchange Drive, Burnsville | (828) 766-1233 | mayland.edu/about-mayland/earth-to-sky-park